What is Hospice Care?

 We will also talk to your medical provider to see if he feels you qualify for hospice.
 We would be happy to explain the program to you and tell you how it works:

 - Usually we first do an information meeting to explain the services available.
 This is done by a nurse and/or a hospice family support person (Social Worker).
 We answer all questions and make sure you understand and use the Hospice Informed Consent and Patient and Family Rights forms as the basis for discussion.

 - If you, your medical provider, and hospice agree to be admitted, your provider will give hospice orders to admit and you will be asked to sign the consent.

 - We list what we can do and you pick and choose what you want us to do and what you need from us.

-- You choose what staff you want to visit and how often, and if you want a volunteer.
+- You choose what staff you want to visit and how often.
 We respect your privacy.

 - Our staff, who are highly trained end-of-life specialists, make visits and work with your medical provider to deal with symptoms, order medications and equipment, and are there for your questions, problems and needs.
 You will be included in all decisions.

 - We honor the life you have lived and your right to live your life as you desire.
 We make suggestions but don't take over and tell you what you have to do.
 We will treat you and your family with dignity and respect.